kant/watson-training-from-on-prem-data/README.md

 By default, the gateway starts in a default-deny state, meaning that all incoming connections will be blocked to all network resources.
-To allow Watson Studio to access your Db2 instance, we need to specifically allow access to the port published by Docker.
-Use your workstation's IP address:
+To allow Watson Studio to access your Db2 instance, we need to specifically allow access to the port published by Docker on your workstation's LAN IP address (e.g.
+`192.168.1.100`):

     acl allow 192.168.1.100:50000